 Mindfulness can contribute directly to the development of cognitive and performance skills and executive function.
 It can help young people pay greater attention, be more focused, think in more innovative ways, use existing knowledge more effectively, improve working memory, and enhance planning, problem solving, and reasoning skills.

 Mindfulness has also been shown to contribute directly to the development of cognitive and performance skills in the young.
 When young people learn to be more ‘present’ and less anxious, they often find they can pay attention better and improve the quality of their performance, in the classroom, on the sports field, and in the performing arts for example.
 They often become more focused, more able to approach situations with fresh perspective, use existing knowledge more effectively, and pay attention.

-We provide specifically tailored Taster Sessions for school staff as well as a specifically tailored eight week (adapted MBSR) course for school staff to help schools to manage stress, improve classroom management and reduce absenteism.
+We provide specifically tailored Taster Sessions for school staff as well as a specifically tailored eight week (adapted MBSR) course for school staff and for children to help schools to manage stress, improve classroom management and reduce absenteism.
 If you are interested in finding our more about this then please see our flyer or get in touch.

 For the further information about the Mindfulness in Schools Project, please see their flyer or follow:

 Mindfulness in Schools